Jessica Lynch: Departure from Iraq

 From Kuwait, Lynch was transported to Landstuhl Regional Medical Center, Germany, where she was expected to recover fully from her injuries.
 On the flight to Ramstein Air Base in Germany, the military medics kept her sedated and hydrated.
 Her family flew to Germany on April 5 to be reunited with her.
 In a statement, the hospital said, "Lynch had a big smile on her face when her parents arrived."

 Lynch underwent back surgery on April 3 to correct a vertebra that was putting pressure on her spinal cord.
 Since then, she has undergone several more surgeries to stabilize her fractures.

 Eleven bodies were recovered at the same time of Lynch's rescue, nine from a shallow gravesite and two from the morgue.
 Following forensic identification, eight were identified as fellow members of her company, including Private First Class Lori Piestewa.
 All were subsequently given posthumous Purple Hearts.
 Details of their deaths are unclear.

 Lynch was shown during a controversial display on Al Jazeera television of four other supply-unit POWs.
 That video also showed a number of dead soldiers from that unit with gunshot wounds to the forehead.

 After learning of Mohammed Odeh al-Rehaief's role in Lynch's rescue, Friends of Mohammed, a group based in Malden, West Virginia, was formed to press for al Rehaief to be naturalized as a U.S. citizen and to bring him to West Virginia.
 On April 29, 2003, Secretary of Homeland Security Tom Ridge announced that Mohammed Odeh al Rehaief, his wife, and their five-year-old daughter had been granted humanitarian asylum on April 28.
 Al Rehaief and his family were brought to the United States at his request April 10.
-Al Rehaief published a book, "Because Each Life Is Precious" in October 2003, for a reported US$150,000.
+Al Rehaief published a book, Because Each Life Is Precious in October 2003, for a reported US$150,000.
 He now works in the U.S.

 Return home

 Upon her return she was greeted by thousands of West Virginia residents including her then-boyfriend, Army Sergeant Ruben Contreras.
 Lynch and Contreras became engaged after her return but later separated.

 On April 12, 2003, Lynch was flown to the Walter Reed Army Medical Center in Washington, D.C., to undergo specialized treatment and rehabilitation.
 On April 17, she underwent surgery to repair a bone in her right foot.

 While recovering in Washington, Lynch was inundated with gifts and flowers from well-wishers, so much so that she asked the public to send cards instead.
 Her family suggested that the public send money to charity and relief organizations.

-Lynch was released from the hospital on July 22, more than three months after her injury.
+Lynch was released from the hospital on July 22, more than three months after the attack that hospitalized her.

 On August 27, 2003, Lynch was given an honorable discharge.